viniciuslazzari/microservices-demo/REPORT.md

 In our system, we set the `request` parameter to 50m (from 100m) and the `limits` parameter to 100m (from 200m).

 ### Analyzing the provided configuration
+#### PaymentService

+We have chosen to analyze the configuration file of the PaymentService.
+The file contains the definition for three Kubernetes objects: Deployment, Service, and ServiceAccount.
+Some parameters define names and labels used to identify the objects, as well as environment variables.
+Below we describe the most significant parameters.

+The first section contains the parameters related to Deployment, with the information on how to run the application:
+- `terminationGracePeriodSeconds: 5` defines that Kubernetes should wait for 5 seconds for a Pod that has been deleted to shut down before forcefully killing it.
+Kubernetes sends SIGTERM to the containers, waits for 5 seconds, then sends SIGKILL if they are still running.
+- Pod-level `securityContext`:
+  - `fsGroup: 1000`: Files created in mounted volumes belong to group 1000.
+  - `runAsGroup: 1000`: Processes will run with the group ID 1000.
+  - `runAsNonRoot: true`: The pod cannot run as the root user.
+  - `runAsUser: 1000`: Processes will run with the user ID 1000.
+- Container definition inside `containers`: this deployment only has a single container.
+  - Container-level `securityContext`:
+    - `allowPrivilegeEscalation: false` prevents the container's process from gaining more privileges than it started with.
+    - `capabilities: drop: - ALL` drops all special "Linux capabilities", restricting what the container can do.
+    - `privileged: false` ensures that the container does not run in "privileged" mode.
+    - `readOnlyRootFilesystem: true` ensures that the container's files cannot be modified.
+  - `image: us-central1-docker.pkg.dev/google-samples/microservices-demo/paymentservice:v0.10.3` defines the specific Docker image that has to be pulled and run.
+  - `ports: containerPort: 50051` tells Kubernetes that the application inside the container is listening on port 50051.
+  - `readinessProbe: grpc: port: 50051` defines how Kubernetes checks if the container is ready to receive traffic.
+In this case it performs a gRPC health check on port 50051.
+  - `livenessProbe: grpc: port: 50051`: defines how Kubernetes checks if the container is alive and healthy.
+If it fails, Kubernetes assumes the container is broken and restarts it.
+  - `resources` defines the CPU and memory resources for the container.
+    - `requests`: The guaranteed minimum.
+      - `cpu: 100m`: 100 millicpu (0.1 CPU).
+      - `memory: 64Mi`: 64 mebibytes of RAM.
+    - `limits`: The maximum amount of resources the container is allowed to use.
+      - `cpu: 200m`: 200 millicpu (0.2 CPU).
+      - `memory: 128Mi`: 128 mebibytes of RAM.

+The Service definition describes how the service is exposed.
+In the specification (`spec`) section, we find the following parameters:
+- `type: ClusterIP`: Default type.
+Exposes the Service only on an internal IP address within the cluster.
+It's not reachable from outside the cluster.
+- `selector: app: paymentservice:` Selects the Pods with this label (link to the Deployment Pods).
+- `ports` defines the port mapping:
+  - `port: 50051`: the port  exposed by the Service.
+  - `targetPort: 50051`: the container port number inside the Pod.

+Finally, the third section corresponds to the ServiceAccount, which creates a cluster-level identity for the application with the name `paymentservice`, referenced by the Deployment's `serviceAccountName: paymentservice`.

 ### Deploying the load generator on a local machine